Rouselos/responsive-content/README.md

 images in articles.

 [Metro Blogs](http://blogs.metro.co.uk/).
 Sidebars are not delivered to small screens mobile.
 Images in the front page top section and in articles decrease in actual size for smaller screens.
+Section pages have fewer article links on smaller screens.

 (These sites also use Responsive Design.)